awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 ### Decrypt Materials

-If the algorithm suite contains a [signing algorithm](algorithm-suites.md#signature-algorithm), the default CMM MUST remove the verification key from the encryption context.
+If the algorithm suite contains a [signing algorithm](algorithm-suites.md#signature-algorithm), the default CMM MUST extract the verification key from the encryption context under the reserved `aws-crypto-public-key` key.
+If this key is not present in the encryption context, the operation MUST fail without returning any decryption materials.

+If the algorithm suite does not contain a [signing algorithm](algorithm-suites.md#signature-algorithm), but the encryption context includes the reserved `aws-crypto-public-key` key, the operation MUST fail without returning any decryption materials.

 On each call to Decrypt Materials, the default CMM MUST make a call to its [keyring's](#keyring)